Walking with SydneyLeader Sydney Batch

-Sydney Batch is a true advocate for the people of Wake County, both in and out of the state legislature.
+Sydney Batch is a true advocate for the people of Wake County and the State of North Carolina—both in and out of the state legislature.

 Experience